Azhagapanchitha/SpamSMSFilter/README.md

 # SpamSMSFilter
-This project is done to remove Spam Messages
+This project is done to remove Spam Messages With the help of Naive Bayes Algorithm